aluizakarl/aelar-docking/dockingResults/dynamicFiles/2-phosphoY/amber/README.md

-# Update of Atom Names and tleap Protocol

 ## Atom Name Modification

 To address the errors related to missing atom types in the provided PDB file (`top9_aelar-2py_ligand-withoutH.pdb`), several atom names were adjusted to ensure compatibility with the parameters defined in the **ff19SB** force field.
 Below are the details of the modifications: